<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 Situation (S): I was a Team Lead at the previous restaurant I worked at, where I was tasked with leading the morning shift team.
 Our team size ranged from 10 to 15 employees at any given time.

 Task (T): One of my tasks was to coordinate with the other shift managers and put together the weekly food wastage report.
 A problem arose when one of the night shift managers would constantly tell me that he couldn’t get his reports on time.
-This often happened right when the deadline was about to hit, and it impacted my ability to do my job in time and deliver my work consistently.
+This often happened right when the deadline was about to hit, and it impacted my ability to do my job on time and deliver my work consistently.

-Action (A): While many of my fellow managers suggested that I went straight to senior management, I respected him as a co-worker, and so I took the concern straight to him to talk things through.
+Action (A): While many of my fellow managers suggested that I go straight to senior management, I respected him as a co-worker, and so I took the concern straight to him to talk things through.
 I first showed empathy and said “I can imagine you have so much you’re working on right now, and I can tell that you’re working hard.
 I wanted to discuss the past 3 deadlines that we set, and that you weren’t able to meet.
 When you don’t get me the wastage reports on time, it delays the entire reporting process and leads the rest of us to take several hours to readjust the schedule.
 Is there a way we can ensure that this doesn’t happen in the future?”

-Result (R): While I was nervous about confronting him directly, I felt it was necessary in order to resolve the situation.
-Thankfully, he opened up to me about how he was also struggling to gather information required for the report from his team members.
-Having already created a Standard Operating Procedure (SOP) with my own team, I decided to share my routine with him.
+Result (R): While I was nervous about confronting him directly, I felt it was necessary to resolve the situation.
+Thankfully, he opened up to me about how he was also struggling to gather the information required for the report from his team members.
+Having already created a Standard Operating Procedure (SOP) with my team, I decided to share my routine with him.
 Knowing full well that each team has its idiosyncrasies, I suggested that we come up with a streamlined solution that fits his team’s work style.
-With our new solution, his team members had to submit a form with every report request before they could clock out, which has enabled him to compile his numbers on time.
+With our new solution, his team members had to submit a form with every report request before they could clock out, which enabled him to compile his numbers on time.
 Since then, he stopped putting off the task and we were able to generate the report on time.

 What is noteworthy about this story, is that it can also be tuned to fit a variety of different questions such as: